Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 Please refer to the sample code and output provided below to begin processing documents with your SaaS API.

 .. warning::
     When using the Command Line Interface (CLI), ensure that you copy the complete SaaS API URL provided in your email.
-This URL should **do include** the specific path ``/general/v0/general``.
+This URL should include the specific path ``/general/v0/general``.

 .. code-block:: bash